Two Become One Ceremonies

 FILING OF MARRIAGE LICENSE:

-After the ceremony, your Marriage License will be completed and mailed out within 48 hours from your wedding day.
+After the ceremony, your Marriage License will be completed and mailed out or hand delivered to court house within 24 to 48 hours from your wedding day.

 Types of Ceremonies